jcheng66/Stat-628-Module-2/README.md

 2.Image fold: This folder contains all figures we use.

-3.Executive summary : This file is for the report.

-4.PPT: The group presentation slides.
+3.PPT: The group presentation slides.

-5.Relevant: Ignore it.
+4.Relevant: Ignore it.